wp-plugins/oembed-for-buddypress/readme.txt

 #### This plugin requires Wordpress 2.9 or Wordpress MU 2.9.1.1 and BuddyPress 1.2 ####

+#### IMPORTANT: Rename the plugin folder from "oembed-for-buddypress" to "bp-oembed" before activating the plugin! ####

 1. Upload the plugin folder to the `/wp-content/plugins/` directory.
 1. Rename the plugin folder from "oembed-for-buddypress" to "bp-oembed".
 1. Login to the Wordpress dashboard and navigate to "Plugins > Installed".
 Activate the "oEmbed for BuddyPress" plugin (for WPMU users, activate the plugin on the blog where BuddyPress is activated).

+#### Upgrading ####

+1. Deactivate the plugin.
+1. If you made changes to the config file, make a backup of `bp-oembed-config.php`
+1. Overwrite all files in `/wp-content/plugins/bp-oembed/'
+1. Re-add custom settings from `bp-oembed-config.php` (if applicable)
+1. Reactivate the plugin

 == Frequently Asked Questions ==